--number - range > is described under Lines in Section 3. -number - range > is described under Line Number Range in this section. -number > and -number - range > must specify lines that actually exist.
+line-number> is described under Lines in Section 3. line-number-range> is described under Line Number Range in this section. line-number> and line-number-range> must specify lines that actually exist.

 If the deleted line would have been the next line executed, program execution can be initiated only by entering a RUN or WALK command.